Mansour (TV series): Characters

+Tariq is Mansour's best friend.
+He alternates between being a bully or acting as if he is kind to Mansour and his friends.

 Production

 Development

 Mansour was created by Rashed Al Harmoodi and was initially produced by Fanar Productions during its first season.
 The concept for the show was pitched at the Abu Dhabi Festival and its positive reception led Al Harmoodi to continue with the project.
 Negotiations for its release soon followed throughout the latter half of 2012, eventually ending with its primary investor Mubadala Development Company signing agreements with Abu Dhabi Media and Dubai Media Incorporated in December.

 Al Harmoodi developed Mansour as a way of "strengthening Emirati youths' bonds to their national identity and values" and "encouraging them to learn about all the modern developments taking place in [the UAE]".
 A few writers from Shaabiyat Al Cartoon (شعبية الكرتون), another home-grown production, have also joined the crew in an attempt to keep the humor "snappy and very local".
 Other than its stories and morals, its production team has also worked on making Mansour's animation as "first-class" as possible to stand out amongst international standards.
 The Co-Founder and General Manager of Fanar Productions, Haider Mohamed, boasted to use "cutting-edge technology with powerful storylines" in hopes of attracting young audiences to the show, making it another creative first for the UAE.